Ernyoke/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

     - The code for the lambda can be references under `Code S3Bucket` tag
     - We have to specify the bucket and location for the zip in S3
     - We can also reference the version of the archive by `S3ObjectVersion`

-## Custom Resources

-- We can define custom resources to address any of the following use cases:
-    - An AWS resource is not yet covered (new service for example)
-    - Track an on-premise resource
-    - Empty an S3 bucket
-    - Fetch an AMI id (the old way)
-- Custom resources are Lambda function which will be invoked at every create, update or delete event
-- There will be an event passed to the Lambda which contains the request type (create, update, delete) and the response url (the url for callback from the function).
-We can also pass some parameters as resource properties (key-value pairs) to the Lambda

 ## Drift Detection